-Americas3 paints a multilingual, intercultural, and international portrait of what it means to be American - South, Central, and North.
+Americas3 is a powerful and thought-provoking, musical/theatrical variety show in eight languages about what it means to be American - South, Central, and North.
 At the same time, it is a personal portrait: the Native American, African, and European currents that 500 years ago became the foundation for what contemporary Americans have become, are embodied in the lead singers of Americas3.

 Americas3 showcases diversity coupled with commonality.
-It presents a gallery of musical and literary snapshots as it takes audiences on a symbolic journey of universally shared experiences: migration, suffering, work, love, sense of place, and celebration.
-It is a production that purposefully mixes internationally known covers with lesser known traditional songs, as well as original compositions.
+It presents a gallery of musical and literary snapshots as it takes audiences on a symbolic journey of experiences shared by humans everywhere: migration, suffering, work, love, sense of place, and celebration.
+It is a production that purposefully mixes well-known covers with lesser known traditional songs, as well as original compositions.

 In Americas3, salsa and rock and roll classics meet a traditional Lakota lullaby and a cowboy tune from Venezuela; Maya Angelou's poetry meets personal narratives; and musical virtuosity meets theatrical expression.
 It is a production that somewhat favors compositions written by women or made famous by women, yet welcomes all genders and is meant for all ages.